virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 ```
 This example, with the locale set to `en` will render the title of the layer named `myLayer1` as `myLayerTitle` and the
 title of the layer named `myLayer` as `myLayerTitle english`.
-The translations should be in the same section in the I18n as the dynamic context, so for a layer use the `layers.` prefix,
+The translations should be in the same section in the I18n as the dynamic module, so for a layer use the `layers.` prefix,
 for styles use `styles.` etc.